docker/docs/content/subscription/build-details.md

 - Option to buy reserve minutes
 - Increased shared cache

-To learn how to buy this subscription, see [Docker Hydrobuild billing](../billing/build-billing.md).
+To learn how to buy this subscription, see [Docker Cloud Build billing](../billing/build-billing.md).

-## Docker Hydrobuild Enterprise
+## Docker Cloud Build Enterprise

 For enterprise features such as paying via invoice and additional build minutes, [contact sales](https://www.docker.com/pricing/contact-sales/).